 - find out how oath following judges conduct themselves in the event they are unable to preside over a case, there’s a judicial vacancy, and/or they have a heavy case load;

 - find out if repetitious and/or frivolous filings are permissible (allowed) during proper court proceedings;

 - see if just because a lawyer claims a statement in a defamation case is opinion, non-actionable, “imaginative expression” or “rhetorical hyperbole,” if it makes it true;

-- see an example of an ethical judge vacating a rule breaking judge’s ruling to preserve the integrity of the justice system; and
+- see a judge vacating a rule breaking judge’s ruling to preserve the integrity of the justice system; and

-- see a visual demonstration to help you decide if oath breaker judges and lawyers who thwart justice for some unjust gain know their bad case law does not just rob a party and/or parties of due justice, but if it undermines the justice system and can harm more people too.
+- see a visual demonstration to help you decide if judges and lawyers who thwart justice for some unjust gain know their bad case law does not just rob a party and/or parties of due justice, but if it undermines the justice system and can harm more people.

 Stay tuned for more How to Legal and don’t forget to periodically get up from your computer, stretch and move around.
 Stay healthy.

-Signing off with a music break.
+It’s time to sign off now with a music break.
 For me, my pick is Britney Spears – “Me against the music” because Britney Spears is finally free of legal constraints.
+What about you?

-We love hearing good news and seeing people get long over due justice.
-Better late than never.
-See, Spears official website.
+We love hearing good news and seeing people get long overdue justice.
+While justice delayed is justice denied, it’s better late than never.
+See, Spears’s official website.

 + Legal Disclaimer +